 Research and Evaluation Projects on Gangs

-This resource, developed by the National Institute of Justice, provides process and outcome evaluation results and a discussion of anti-gang and anti-gun-violence programs.
+This resource provides process and outcome evaluation results and a discussion of anti-gang and anti-gun-violence programs.

-This tool was developed to help communities assess gang problems and plan strategies to deal with the issue.
+This tool helps communities assess gang problems and plan strategies to deal with the issue.

 Other Resources on this Topic